tesselite/readthedocs/docs/index.md

 3. physical objects can be understood by a computer.
 Isn't necessary to merge signal and cognitive sciences into a computer science?

-AI first revolution will have groundbreaking and lasting impact on scientific field.
+AI first revolution will have groundbreaking and lasting impact on the scientific field.
 All sciences will be reshuffled to adapt to the new AI frontier.
 This adaptation will last sometimes as current scientists are not versed into AI technologies.
 And AI publications are not considered as hardcore sciences as maths and physics.
 To scientific community, AI are a computing techniques and statistics.
 What they are.
 AI are practical, but theoretically not well established.

 Meanwhile, an active research is done to build computers adapted to AI.
 Regular computer are not designed to run AI computations.
 Ensued performance bottleneck and poor usage of resources.